Locate the right Chinchilla for your family. Visit us in Santa Cruz, California, to pick out your new pet today.

 When budgeting the cost of a chinchilla as a pet, you have to account for the cage and other additional costs associated with owning a chinchilla.
 A standard chinchilla cage will cost about $100.
 However, chinchillas need a great deal of exercise, and a simple cage will not be enough.
 Unless you feel comfortable with allowing your chinchilla to roam your home, with the possibility that it might spray on your furniture and carpeting, you will probably need more than just a standard cage to keep your chin happy and healthy.
 Multi-level chinchilla cages cost about $200+, and should include basic necessities like a water bottle, feeder, shelves, and a hiding place.
 Chins are nocturnal animals and will need shelter to hide in during the day.
-They also need exercise, and an exercise wheel will cost about $75 (we have a saucer type for sale at $49) in addition to the price when evaluating the cost of a chinchilla.
+They also need exercise, and an exercise wheel should cost about $75 in addition to the price in when evaluating the cost of a chinchilla.
 A dust bath house is also required.

 Chinchillas are nocturnal animals.
 As such, they each need their own place to hide during the day.
 They are also intelligent social creatures, who need hours of interaction every day, and prefer to live with a buddy.

 In the wild, they live in colonies or herds.
 They do not sweat, and can become overheated very easily and have a heat stroke.
 The telling sign of an overheated chinchilla is bright red ears, as they dissipate heat from their body through blood vessels in their ears.
 They require temperatures of no more than 80 degrees Fahrenheit.
 They also do not do well in the exercise balls some people use for hamsters because there is no way for the heat to escape.
 Because their fur is so dense, they do not bathe in water.
 These animals cannot dry themselves properly when wet, and can develop fur rot.
-Therefore, they take dry baths instead in volcanic dust native to the Andes Mountains.
+Therefore, they take dust baths instead in volcanic dust native to the Andes Mountains.
 Chinchillas are still farmed for their fur, and it can take 150 of these small animals to make one coat.
 There are several online groups dedicated to teaching people more about chinchillas.